akisute/UIApplication-UIID/README.markdown

 README
 ------

 This addition to the UIApplication generates Unique Installation Identifier (UIID) as a replacement of the depreciated UDID in iOS 5.
 The generated UIID can either be persistent (stored in Keychain) or non-persistent (stored in NSUserDefaults).
-The identifier is unique for each installetions of your applications and is much secure compared to the `[[UIDevice sharedDevice] uniqueIdentifier].`
+The identifier is unique for each installetions of your applications and is much more secure compared to the `[[UIDevice sharedDevice] uniqueIdentifier].`

 Original gist is here: https://gist.github.com/1161447